jjti/personal-site/content/blog/2019-7-12-19-FF-4/index.md

 ---
-title: Players Most Affected by Points Per Reception
+title: The Effects of Points Per Reception
 date: 7/12/2019
 ---